What Can I Do If My Home Is Flooded?

-Your appointed loss adjuster will advise you on what to do and what not to do and what things to dispose of etc., but eventually, he'll appoint a surveyor/project manager to oversee the renovation of your property.
+Your appointed loss adjuster will advise you on what to do and what not to do and what things to dispose of etc. but eventually, he'll appoint a surveyor/project manager to oversee the renovation of your property.

-The threat of further flooding may force architects to reconsider typical housing design.
+The threat of further flooding may force architects to reconsider the typical housing design.
 Even now, houses on known flood plains have been built on raised banks as a preventative measure.
 There are however very few measures that can be implemented by the existing property owner to prevent a flood from damaging the building again.
 Apart from total redesign such as placing the building on stilts so the flood waters can pass beneath it, there's hardly anything that can be done and householders will likely have to pay higher insurance premiums on all previously flooded property.
-My own insurance is twice the amount it was before..
+My property insurance is twice the amount it was before.

 The Inspiration For Some Great Artwork!